Naderschah/64MP_DSLR_controller/README.md

 Most files are older stages of the pipeline trialing different things.
 A working version of the Software will be provided in the subfolder Final Data Processing.

 Image stacking is now fully implemented with only two things left to do:
-- RAM usage control, for a large number of x images the code gets killed due to using too much ram, this is solved for now by simply splitting it into 4 batches such that MKR runs 5 times, a dynamic implementation of this (checking for total RAM used at maximum) is going to be added
+- RAM usage control, for a large number of x images the code gets killed due to using too much ram, this is solved for now by simply splitting it into 4 batches such that MKR runs 5 times, currently its set to 8 images at a time as I am still running this on my main PC and like to use it at the same time.
-- For some reason width and height of the image in the meta data supplied to the code is inverted, I think this is due to the camera being rotated in older setups and I fergot that while writing the code and testing alongside, this si to be changed but effectively only amounts to a renaming
+- For some reason width and height of the image in the meta data supplied to the code is inverted, I think this is due to the camera being rotated in older setups and I fergot that while writing the code and testing alongside, so any width or height written may not be trusted, I wanted to fix this, but it leads to a lot of things breaking so I will adopt a more agnostic naming convention from now on, ie axes_1, axes_2 instead of width and height where applicable.

 ## Taken Images